-While a university degree can help a person grow, learn a lot of important and useful things and give them connections, it won’t always offer them the perfect job.
+While a university degree can help a person grow, learn a lot of important and useful things, and give them connections, it won’t always offer them the perfect job.

 While getting is a degree will help your chances of landing a good position, it is not all that matters when it comes to employment.
 Employers will always prefer to hire talented people than ones who simply have a degree but lack the drive.

 One of the most important things you can keep in mind is that no one will ever ask a CEO where they got their college degree.
-This can definitely show you that the chances for people without a major are equal to everyone else.
+This can show you that the chances for people without a major are equal to everyone else.

 On the other hand, people without a university degree but with past working experience in the field will know how to do quite a few things successfully.
-This is a result of their need to be able to take on different tasks and perform well so they can keep up with other employees who have received a higher education.
+This is a result of their need to be able to take on different tasks and perform well so they can keep up with other employees who have received higher education.

 One of the most common groups of people with technical skills they didn’t develop through college work is usually freelancers.

-People who work online tend to spend time trying to learn new skills in order to be able to be better at their jobs and in general, businesses online tend to give their new employees the chance to learn more and become better for the sake of the business.
+People who work online tend to spend time trying to learn new skills to be able to be better at their jobs and in general, businesses online tend to give their new employees the chance to learn more and become better for the sake of the business.

-Technical skills can be obtained through a variety of ways.
+Technical skills can be obtained in a variety of ways.
 For those who wish to learn something new without spending too much time and money, there are plenty of trusted online services such as Khan Academy and Udemy which work by providing their users with a variety of free and paid courses on a variety of technical skills.

 Some of the most useful and common examples of technical skills include: